-Strabismus is a name given to any misalignment of the eyes and in children the condition can become permanent if not diagnosed and treated early in the child’s life.
+Strabismus is a name given to any misalignment of the eyes, and in children the condition can become permanent if not diagnosed and treated early in life.
 Most strabismus is the result of an abnormality of the neuromuscular control of eye movement.
-Eye misalignment can cause each eye to be oriented in a different direction which results in the brain ignoring the image from the misaligned eye and as a result the vision in that eye may develop improperly.
+Eye misalignment can cause each eye to be oriented in a different direction, which results in the brain ignoring the image from the misaligned eye, and as a result, the vision in that eye may develop improperly.

 Yes.
-Children who are developing normally in other areas of their health can still develop eye misalignment and if left untreated the effects will become permanent in almost all cases.
+Children who are developing normally in other areas of their health can still develop eye misalignment, and if left untreated, the effects will become permanent in almost all cases.
 This is why routine pediatric eye examinations by a trained specialist in pediatric ophthalmology will help to ensure your child does not develop a permanent eye disability.
-Certain other disorders, such as cerebral palsy, Down syndrome, hydrocephalus, and brain tumors have a high association of eye misalignment in children.
-If your child has one of these conditions, ensure they have a comprehensive exam by a fellowship trained pediatric ophthalmologist.
+Certain other disorders, such as cerebral palsy, Down syndrome, hydrocephalus, and brain tumors have a high association with eye misalignment in children.
+If your child has one of these conditions, ensure they have a comprehensive exam by a fellowship-trained pediatric ophthalmologist.

 The ophthalmologists at the Marietta Eye Clinic are highly trained, highly experienced, and highly skilled surgeons who operate at the surgery center owned and operated by the eye specialists at the Marietta Eye Clinic.
 The surgery center at the Marietta Eye Clinic is one of the most technologically advanced surgery centers in North Georgia and around Metro Atlanta.
 Your children always receive the latest and most sought after treatment programs when you entrust your children’s vision and well-being to the providers of this large group practice which has been in operation for over 50 years.

-Even if your children are not experiencing one of the symptoms or eye health issues we’ve outlined above, it’s important to be proactive about your children’s vision.
-Your child’s eyesight is crucial to their quality of life and future success in school, sports, and extra-curricular activities, so schedule an eye exam at Marietta Eye Clinic today to ensure that your children are seeing their very best.
+Even if your children are not experiencing one of the symptoms or eye health issues we’ve outlined above, it’s important to be proactive about their vision.
+Your children’s eyesight is crucial to their quality of life and future success in school, sports, and extra-curricular activities, so schedule an eye exam at Marietta Eye Clinic today to ensure that your children are seeing their very best.